aadnk/HtmlParserVB6/Readme.txt

 Licenced under LGPL 2.1.

+PROBLEMS WITH ZIP

+If you experience problems with opening the files in the ZIP, please download and install GIT and clone this public repository (with CORE.AUTOCRLF set to TRUE).
+This means setting "Checkout Windows-style, commit Unix-style line endings" in the installer.

 INSTRUCTIONS FOR USING THIS LIBRARY

  1. To embed the parser into your project completely, add pHTMLParser.vbp to your project